GeoIoT/GeoIoT.github.io/README.md

 # Geo IoT

-Geolocation is one of the fastest growing Internetof Things (IoT) applications.
+Geolocation is one of the fastest growing Internet of Things (IoT) applications.

 By 2025, the market size for "Geo IoT" will reach $74 billion.

 ## Applications